kubestash/docs/docs/guides/cluster-resources/overview/index.md

 5. KubeStash operator watches for `BackupConfiguration` objects.

 6. Once the KubeStash operator finds a `BackupConfiguration` object, it creates `Repository` with the information specified in the `BackupConfiguration`.
+For targeting backup cluster resources, the params section under the `addon.tasks` provides multiple filtering options.

 7. KubeStash operator watches for `Repository` custom resources.
 When it finds the `Repository` object, it Initializes `Repository` by uploading `repository.yaml` file into the `spec.sessions[*].repositories[*].directory` path specified in `BackupConfiguration`.